-A proposed system between the United States and the European Union that would allow corporations to sue governments has Europeans up in arms.
-In the EU the system, investor-state dispute settlement (ISDS), was until two years ago understood by only a few — but that changed when a Swedish nuclear energy company sued Germany for $4.7 billion for deciding to phase out nuclear power in the wake of the Fukushima disaster in Japan.
+A proposed trade agreement between the United States and the European Union that would allow corporations to sue governments has Europeans up in arms.
+The trade agreement includes a network of tribunals that put into practice the so-called investor-state dispute settlement (ISDS) system, which was until two years ago understood by only a few in the E.U. — but that changed when a Swedish nuclear energy company sued Germany for $4.7 billion for deciding to phase out nuclear power in the wake of the Fukushima disaster in Japan.

 “People felt very strongly that nuclear power should be phased out.
 They were shocked to see a company could actually challenge something that was approved at the constitutional level,” said Cecilia Olivet of the Transnational Institute, a Dutch social justice organization for scholars, activists and policymakers.
 This was the second time Germany was sued by the company — the first was over environmental restrictions on a coal-fired plant, which the country was forced to settle.